danbev/migrate/README.md

     [standalone@localhost:9999 /] /subsystem=deployment-scanner/scanner=user:remove

+Now you'll get an error upon deployment which is expected as the point of the application is to show different issues that crop up when migrating.
+Follow the steps below to take care of the issues as the appear.

 # Step 1: Adding a data source
 When deploying the migrate ear this time the following error message will be displayed: